BladeWDR/infra/roles/bladewdr.pihole/README.md

 ## To Do

-- [ ] Finish work checking on SELinux enforcement state.
+- [x] Finish work checking on SELinux enforcement state.
 - [ ] Clean up
 - [ ] Documentation
+- [x] Make it so that the upstream DNS servers can be changed upon subsequent runs of the playbook.
+- [ ] Same thing with adlists.

 ## License